rodricifuentes1/grpc-demo/monix-tutorial.md

 }
 ```

-3. Create a scala Repository that calls exposed services in the DAO and returns the user using a monix task
+3. Create a Students Repository that calls exposed services in the DAO and returns the Student using a monix task
 ```scala
 package com.example